 Baaa!
 Fluffy white sheep have captured our hearts with their innocent nature.
 With over 1000 distinct species worldwide, the human race domesticated sheep2 approximately 10,500 years ago for their meat, milk, and wool.
-And many have spent countless hours counting them late at night.
+And, as a few of our sheep quotes refer to, many have spent countless hours counting them late at night.

 Due to their docile nature, we often associate these animals with innocence, peace, vulnerability, and conformity, as seen in our daily metaphors.
 They've also found their way into countless literary works, from the Bible to the timeless classic, The Little Prince.
 Check out these and more in our collection of sheep quotes below.

-Quick links to our selection of sheep quotes:
+Quick links to our selection of sheep sayings and quotes:

 If I were to retire right now, I would be on a farm growing my food while surrounded by rescued animals, including sheep.
 Can you imagine the relaxing animal sounds while enjoying the fresh air breeze?